-Climate Strategy
+• Climate Strategy

-This is a strategy that is "fair to all' meaning outcomes will be fair, transformative, evidencebased, collaborative, and able to evolve in line with emerging technologies, changing individual and community behaviours, and new scientific findings.
+This is a strategy that is "fair to all' meaning outcomes will be fair, transformative, evidence-based, collaborative, and able to evolve in line with emerging technologies, changing individual and community behaviours, and new scientific findings.
 All people in the County will be involved in the delivery of climate action.
 The action plans which will support the delivery of this Strategy and its outcomes will enable a transition for the county that is accessible and possible for all.

-We understand the importance of the environment and are committed to increasing our focus on climate and nature.
+We understand the importance of the environment, as Powys is a large, rural county with a range of green and blue spaces, like woodland, national parks, rivers and lakes.
+We are committed to increasing our focus on climate and nature.
 As part of this, we are working to include these important areas as part of our impact assessment process by introducing a Climate and Nature Decision Wheel.
 It is expected that this will improve our decision-making so that evidence is used to help us fully think through the wider implications of our decisions, for both the people of Powys and the Council.